If looking like The Hulk, Wolverine, or Batman is your primary goal, then a training program with a bodybuilding focus is what you need.

 MODIFICATIONS

-If you have considerably more experience with the one lift than the others, you might consider adding an additional set to that exercise from the start.
-So, let’s say you’re fairly new to the squat and deadlift for example, but have a lot of experience bench pressing, (pretty much describes every dude on the planet when they start lifting seriously) perhaps start with four bench press sets for your horizontal push exercises instead of three.
+If you have more experience with one lift than the others, consider adding a set to that exercise.
+So, let’s say you’re relatively new to the squat and deadlift, for example, but have a lot of experience bench pressing (pretty much describes every dude on the planet when they start lifting seriously); consider starting with four bench press sets for your horizontal push exercises instead of three.

-Savvy readers may notice that this program has changed a little since the program in the first edition of the book.
-This is because newer meta-analyses have been released about training volume, and there were instances where we decided to reduce it as the first edition programs had volume that was too high based on current evidence.
-More on this in the FAQ.
+Savvy readers may notice that this program has changed a little since the program in the book‘s first edition.
+This is because newer meta-analyses have been released about training volume, and there were instances where we decided to reduce it.
+We’ve written more on this in the FAQ.

 HOW TO CHOOSE EXERCISES

-Choose an exercise option that you can perform confidently with good form, pain-free, with a full range of motion.
+Choose exercises that you can perform confidently with good form, pain-free, with a full range of motion.
 My bigger guide to exercise selection is here, but below are the crib notes relevant to this program.

 Squat Variants